-If you have another cause for complaint, you may address your Dean using a "general petition form" or the Vice President for Faculty and Study Affairs if your Dean has a conflict of interest.
+If you have another cause for complaint, you may address your Dean using a "general petition form" or the Vice President for Academic Affairs if you believe your Dean has a conflict of interest.
 The petition must be submitted within 30 days of the date of the events that make up the grounds for filing a petition.
 The Dean or Vice President will respond to you in writing within 30 days.